Privacy policy

 Sometimes we will collect other information about you such as your date of birth and gender, or your photograph.
 When we do so, we will be very clear as to why we are collecting such information, and we will only do so with your specific consent and permission.
 Once again, most of the time we collect this data from you directly.

 We will also collect information on those who use our direct services.
-This may include information specific to your health, including any medication or support needs you may have.
+This may include information specific to your health, including details about your brain injury (if appropriate), any medication or support needs you may have.

 7. Legal basis for collecting personal data